libypur2k20/libypur2k20/README.md

 ### Hi there 👋

+My name is Miguel Díaz Pestana and I have been a senior programmer in .NET for more than 15 years.

+During this time I have worked with Microsoft technologies and products, such as Visual Studio, C #, Linq, SQL Server, T-SQL, WPF, Windows Forms, ASP.NET Core, Entity Framework, MVVM, MVC, etc.

+I am a serious and responsible professional, with the conviction that everything can be improved and that there is always more than one solution for the same problem.

+My greatest satisfaction as a programmer is receiving recognition from the client for a job well done.

 <!--
 **libypur2k20/libypur2k20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.